InterWeave-SmartSolutions/creatio-ai-knowledge-hub/docs/monitoring-and-logging.md

+---
+title: 'Monitoring and Logging Setup Guide'
+tags: [docs]
+description:
+  'Auto-generated front matter for AI indexing.
+Improve this description.'
+source_path: 'docs/monitoring-and-logging.md'
+last_updated: '2025-08-06'
+---

 # Monitoring and Logging Setup Guide

 This document provides comprehensive information about the monitoring and logging infrastructure for the Creatio AI Knowledge Hub.

 ## Overview

 The monitoring system consists of:

 - **Application Performance Monitoring (APM)** with Prometheus metrics
 - **Centralized Logging** with structured JSON logs and log aggregation
 - **Health Check Endpoints** for service health monitoring